duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 ````
 3. Save the file
 4. `sudo systemctl restart nginx`
     - Make sure there are no errors.
-If there are, run `systemctl journal nginx.service` (or whatever command it tells you to run, it'll list a command to run if it fails to restart) to view the error log, try search for some answers, if that doesn't work then ask for help in the Zeppelin support server.
+If there are, run `systemctl journal nginx.service` (or whatever command it tells you to run, it'll list a command to run if it fails to restart) to view the error log, try search for some answers, if that doesn't work then ask for help in the self-hosting server.

 That's it!
 The bot should be fully functional.
 The dashboard should be accessible at http://[localhost|domain|ip]:1234.
-If there are any issues, or to see sample configs, please visit the Zeppelin support Server.
+If there are any issues, or to see sample configs, please visit the Zeppelin support Server or self-hosting server.

 # Credits
 - Lando Calrissian#0001